Brave New Work: AI and Tech in the Hands of Artists

 Projected Public Art Work

-> The Library Plaza comes alive with stunning art works, produced with sophisticated technologies which focus on environmental, societal and humanist themes in inspiring ways. <
+> The Michael Towbes Library Plaza comes alive with stunning art works, produced with sophisticated technologies that focus on environmental, societal, and humanist themes in inspiring ways. <

 7:00- 10:00pm Sullivan Goss Gallery (Across from Library Plaza)